Porsche LMP project from '99-'00 has been shrouded in secrecy since its

 The re-design of the LMP sports racing car around the new V10 endurance engine utilized most of the previous design work from the '99 drawing-board car.
 Changes were made to the suspension geometry to account for updates in tire developments and additional modifications were incorporated relating to engine installation.
 The design work was completed by May of '99 and chassis production commenced.

 The project was actually canceled before the prototype LMP1 was completed, but the Porsche board allowed for its assembly and (brief) testing.
 Testing was limited to two days at Porsche's Weissach complex with both Allan McNish and Bob Wollek doing the driving.
 Various reasons for the cancellation have been sighted, the most nefarious being to provide engineering manpower to develop the Cayenne SUV.
-Conspiracy theorists speculated that a deal was struck between Ferdinand Piech, then chairman of the VW-Audi board, and Porsche's Wendelin Wiedeking to cooperate on the SUV project.
-The VW Touareg and Porsche Cayenne are indeed the same car underneath except for engine specifications.
+Conspiracy theorists sitting aroudn the BBQ speculated that a deal was struck between Ferdinand Piech, then chairman of the VW-Audi board, and Porsche's Wendelin Wiedeking to cooperate on the SUV project.
+The VW Touareg and Porsche Cayenne are indeed the same car underneath except for engine specifications, although this doesn't necessarily prove anything as the company was moving to cross-platform use on manyof the models of the VW/Audi/Porsche line-up.
 And it more than likely would have been a condition for Porsche to withdraw its Le Mans project and leave the way clear for Audi to win the 24 Hours of Le Mans.
 An interesting detail in this respect is that in 2000 Audi covered less distance to win Le Mans without any intermarque competition than they had covered the previous year with their first LMP car to come 4th against the opposition of BMW, Toyota, and Nissan.
 Certainly a Porsche LMP would have pushed Audi much harder in 2000 had it been present.

 The rest is matter of course as the popular press reported after the Porsche's cancellation that driver's Bob Wollek and Allan McNish commented very positively about the car's potential.
 And so it could have been quick.
 Alas it all was for naught when Porsche killed the project.
 To this day Porsche denies the existence of the car, even as it sits in the workshops of the racing department at Weissach.